 Additional NREMT Study Tips

-Don’t forget to take your time and read the question carefully—without reading too much into it.
+Take your time and read each question carefully—without reading too much into it.

-Last minute study shouldn’t be frantic.
-It will just add to your stress.
+Frantic study will just add to your stress.
 If you are in the 24 – 48-hour window before the NREMT, strategically study the day before the exam, get some sleep and head to the testing center refreshed.
 Don’t cram the day of the exam or in the parking lot of the test center.
 At that point, you know all you are going to know.

 - NREMT Cognitive Exam FAQs 2021